 Peter Gould, managing partner of the Denver office, works closely with federal and state regulatory agencies, Congress, the private sector and nongovernmental organizations to counsel clients on matters involving administrative law, crisis management, government investigations, litigation and dispute resolution, and public policy, including working with Congress to address agency actions.

-Peter advises clients in a variety of areas, including chemicals, energy, natural resources, transportation, environmental, and industrial health and safety.
+Peter advises clients in a variety of areas, including chemicals, energy, natural resources, transportation and infrastructure, environmental, and industrial health and safety.
 This includes providing the full range of legal representation and regulatory and legislative counseling and strategy development immediately following disasters and with post-accident investigations, evidence and document collection.
 He advises clients on appropriate media and government relations crisis communication plans immediately following such events to help manage the impact of agency enforcement actions and civil and criminal actions that may result.

 Peter’s mining and metals work spans the natural resources sector, representing and advising clients that produce and process silver, copper, iron ore, uranium, rare earth minerals, coal, limestone, potash, phosphate, trona, salt, bentonite and other industrial minerals, and aggregates.
 He was designated Special Assistant Attorney General for the State of Colorado on a high profile US Supreme Court environmental case that included a successful outcome of state versus state original jurisdiction litigation.